Aryt3/writeups/tryhackme/dogcat/readme.md

 if(containsStr($_GET['view'], 'dog') || containsStr($_GET['view'], 'cat')) {
 ```

-So this seems t ocheck if I either enter dog or cat.
+So this seems to check if I either enter dog or cat.
 Meaning I must include at least 1 of those 2. <br/>
 After the check comes out as true the following function is being executed. <br/>
 ```php
 include $_GET['view'] . $ext;
 ```

-this basically gets the file to view wit hthe extension being set via the variable `$ext`. <br/>
+This basically gets the file to view with the extension being set via the variable `$ext`. <br/>
 Now knowing all the parameters we can simply implement all of those into our path traversal exploit. <br/>
 ```
 http://10.10.219.26/?view=?dog/../../../../etc/passwd&ext=